Off-Campus Studies can help Mathematics students…

-- Off-campus studies expands the student’s breadth within the discipline by offering a range of courses that Whitman College cannot offer on a regular basis in the Mathematics and Computer Science Department.
+- Off-campus studies expands the student’s breadth within the discipline by offering a range of courses that Whitman College cannot offer on a regular basis in the Mathematics and Statistics Department.

-As a general rule of thumb, the Mathematics and Computer Science Department recommends the following for students who wish to study off campus.
+As a general rule of thumb, the Mathematics Department recommends the following for students who wish to study off campus.